Dental Crowns Protect and Preserve Damaged Teeth

 If you have damaged, weakened, or missing teeth, dental crowns can restore your smile's beauty and function.
-Dr. Khaled Eldin and Dr. Mouner Amer provide both traditional crowns and implant-supported restorations made from a variety of materials.
+Our dentists provide both traditional crowns and implant-supported restorations made from a variety of materials.
 Our team has worked with the same dental lab for the past ten years.
 Thanks to this long-standing relationship, we can ensure beautiful restorations that are virtually indistinguishable from your natural teeth.
-To learn more about the different types of dental crowns available at our practice in Neptune, Saddle Brook and Old Bridge, NJ, please contact us today.
+To learn more about the different types of dental crowns available at any of our practices in New Jersey, please contact us today.

 A traditional crown is sometimes referred to as a cap because it is bonded over the tooth's structure, covering the flat chewing surface and extending all the way down the sides.
-There are a number of reasons that Dr. Eldin or Dr. Amer may recommend a dental crown:
+There are a number of reasons that your doctor may recommend a dental crown:

 Before placing your crown, your doctor may recommend teeth whitening.
 By offering this treatment in advance, we can ensure that your restoration matches your newly brightened smile.
 In some cases, we can offer discounted or complimentary whitening if it is combined with your restorative treatment.
 Before your crown is bonded in place, your dentist will reshape your tooth, using careful techniques that will result in minimal discomfort.
 He will then send impressions of your newly shaped tooth to our partner lab and provide you with a temporary crown.
 Because we have worked with the same lab for a decade, we can ensure top-quality results.
 Roughly ten days later, you will return to our office.
 During this appointment, your dentist will attach your lifelike restoration and make any minor adjustments needed for a precise fit.